mrciolino/wiki-backup/timeline.md

 - **333 AC / 133 VY** Upon hearing of a new power source that could fuel his foundries, [Bazzdos](/characters/bazzdos) initiates a plan to transport his mobile foundry built of **The [City of Brass](/locations/city-of-brass)** back to Mardun over New Geskoworm.
 However there is a malfunction in his operation and the foundry crash lands into the **[Sea of Ice](/locations/sea-of-ice)** instead.
 Inadvertently, Bazzdos the Brass becomes trapped inside his creation under thousands of tons of burning brass, along with the majority of his automatons.
 He loses communication with the outside, and the remaining automatons in the Realm of Fire are left to wander.
 The impact also shatter's Bazzdows' consciousness into thousands of pieces, all of which slowly try to stich themselves back together.
 - This renders a major ocean pathway near the Sea of Ice into a nearly unnavigable sea of icebergs and steam.

-## Kaltrosar Incursion (343-360 AC / 143-160 VY)

-- **[Kaltrosar Bay](/locations/kaltrosar-bay)**: Becomes an infernal slave state ruled by a tiefling aristocracy after a devil-worshipping king took power.
-[Fort Suro](/locations/Mardun/Fort-Suro) and surrounding areas were abandoned as people fled [Kaltrosar Bay](/locations/Mardun/Kaltrosar)'s growing influence.
-- Dragonborn exiles flee south towards Vrintia, and Tiamar's Bazzar.
-- Agressions from Kaltrosar begin to impede upon the human kingdom of Arnsworth.
-Border skirmishes become common as the slave state requires more bodies.
-- Arn continues to militarize, but cannot overcome the demonic influence of Kaltrosar, and soon full scale war breaks out.
-- Seeking to expand westward, Os offers to protect Arnsworth in return for their fealty.
-King Reuben of Arnsworth begrugingly agrees.
-- Vrintia steps in, providing much needed magical defense and assault capabilities that Arn lacks.
-Os, Breezy-E, and Inferno are able to easily fend off Kaltrosar, ending their incursions southward.
-- Os Vrintia establishes evlish control of Arsworth by anointing his son ??? ???
-Daera Vrintia to the throne as Duke.

-## The Voyage of Breezy-E (365 AC / 165 VY)

-- ReInPaDe, the secretive anti-necromancy division of the Church of Os is established by the scholarly **Permanex Kindad Daera Vrintia**.
-It was formed under political pressure and concern about the ever raging Hastow-Wegate war.
-- Despite his heroic deeds which saved the world, being a powerful force of protection, easily fighting against the strongest foes, and their long standing friendship, **Breezy-E** is mournfully banished from the lands of Vrintia by Os for being undead.
-The Royals and Nobility fear and revile his necrotic nature, and his newest contract with Asmodeus makes him far less useful as a protector or weapon.
-- Breezy-E leaves for the west seeking the best place to grow spaghetti on Mardun.
-He goes over the Saber river, and through Arn, and his departure from the lands of Vrintia is marked with the Lost Wind Gate.
-- He spends the next few decades travelling up and down the Wild Coast, planting spaghetti and becoming a folk legend as a wandering samurai.
-- He travelled up through the Witchlight Jungles, and eventually wanders into Fywick.
-Missing his old days as an adventurer, and given how nobody recognized him anymore, and perhaps through the spirit of Meade, he finds himself as part of an adventuring team once more.
-- His adventure team is part of the Fywick colonization efforts of making Felldora more habitable for mortal life, by clearing out ancient ruins, and fighting off monsters on the Emerald Shores.
-- Getting around his ban on killing from Asmodeus, Breezy-E makes quick work of monsters and dungeons by leaving everyone at 1 hp so his party members can kill them.
-His party is completely at awe since they are unaware that they are in the presence of possibly the strongest fighter on Mardun and the chosen of Bhaal.
-- Unfortunately the dark powers of Felldora take notice to this unknown lowly adventurer almost killing everything with ease, and the vampire tribe of La Bocca della Fuoco (The Mouth of Fire) are set to kill this party.
-- Breezy-E's party is deep in the Ironwood forests hunting down great beasts when suddenly they are attacked by Fuoco vampires.
-Breezy-E's efforts are not enough this time and the vampires kill his party.
-Unable to kill them, Breezy-E is left with no choice but to reveal himself. ---- Something about the spaghetti god here----
-- Breezy-E eventually finds La Bocca della Fuoco and breaks inside, casting away all opponents until he finds Dante Flamma, the powerful head vampire of the tribe. ---he defeats him in some stupid way---
-- He's so angry that he doesn't even care about his contract with Asmodeus anymore and prepares his ultimate spaghetti god attack to wipe out all the Fuoco vampires.
-But then he notices out of the corner of his eye a soil acidity chart, and average yearly temperature and rainfall graph and realizes that this small corner of Mardun is the optimal place for growing wheat and tomatos.
-This calms him down, saving the vampires and his own soul from Asmodeus.
-- As the new head of the vampire tribe, Breezy-E renames La Bocca della Fuoco **[La Rocca della Sugo](/locations/la-rocca-della-sugo)** (The Rock of Sauce).

-# The Era of Tensions and Transformation

-- **377 AC 177 VY** In a joint effort with Fywick and Kaltrosar, ReInPaDe begins its multi decade long investigation into the [Desolation of Asmal](/Events/desolation-of-asmal).
-- **550 AC / 350 VY**: At age 2700 Inferno's slumber begins.
-While not dead, Inferno enters a very deep sleep which he has not waken up from.

-## Arn's Rebellion (553-555 AC / 353-355 VY)

-- The mainly human inhabitants of Arnsworth are not happy under the mainly elvish and dwarvish rule of Vrintia.
-Incestuous bloodlines fail to keep the elvish lineage in place, and a human offspring **Othniel** takes the title of Duke.
-- Emboldened by their defensive capabilities, the loss of Breezy-E, and the Slumber of Inferno, **Duke Othniel of Arnsworth** declares independence from Vrintia, and himself as the new king.
-- Arnsworth takes control of Tiamar's Bazzar, securing the major magical weapons depot.
-It is uncertain even to this day if the dragonborn clans of Tiamar's Bazzar were complicit in this takeover, preferring rule of Arnsworth over the rule of Vrintia.
-However it can be clear that a scism between Tiamar dragonborn and Vrintia dragonborn remains to this day.
-- Arnsworth also practices new fae magic learned from the fey forests that are near the capital castle, in an effort to counteract any of Vrintia's powerful mages.
-- ---todo wargame this out to find any cool tactics----
-- In the end, Arn's Rebellion is crushed, **Duke Othniel** is executed for treason, and a new elvish **Duke Feno Herfiel Lozzit Vrintia** is put in charge of Arnsworth.
-Arnsworth would remain under elvish occupation for 445 years until 798 VY when human **Duke Blackshield** would be symbolically given power.
-- After the rebellion is put down, Os becomes more reclusive.

-## Worldly Happenings 560 AC / 360 VY - 1000 AC / 800 VY
-- **[New Geskoworm](/locations/Mardun/north_geskoworm) vs. [Fywick](/locations/Mardun/Fywick)**: Entered a prolonged cold war with economic sanctions and proxy conflicts.
-New Geskoworm builds a wall between itself and Fywick.
-- **???
-AC** Os disappears from Vrintia.
-A council of 12 is put in place to maintain control of the country.
-Members of the council are primarily royal family with some rare exceptions.
-- **???
-VY** La Rocca della Sugo discover the intentions of ReInPaDe and wipe most of them out in a single night.
-This is the largest slaughter of Vrintian nobility since Arn's Rebellion, and the last time a foreign soverignty engaged with hostility against Vrintia.
-Breezy-E begins to take a more aggressive diplomatic stance with vampiric spies around Mardun, to ensure that an org such as ReInPaDe could never form again.
-ReInPaDe is disbanded by the ruling council of Vrintia as part of a peace agreement with La Rocca della Sugo.
-ReInPaDe survivors are scattered and most of their work is destroyed, many more will die in the coming years at the hands of the Sugo vampires.
-- **???
-AC** Bazzdows begins to regain some function, and sends out a distress signal beckoning adventurers to the [Sea of Ice]().
-- **???
-AC** Vaudis, a city on the Wild Coast to the west of Vrintia grows in prominence.
-- **???
-AC** The War of the Great Maw begins on Felldora, threatening all Fywick colonies.
-Vampires, cultists, dinosaurs, kaiju, elderitch horrors, and adventurers duke it out epic style.
-Estis locks its gates for good.
-- **???
-AC** Encouraged by mysterious beepings, a remote artificer in Helmaer constructs the Phantom Lighthouse as a means of one-way transport through the Sea of Ice.
-The Brotherhood of the Beep is formed to follow its guidance.
-- **???
-VY** Esoteric Magicians work with dragonborn artificers of Inferno's Rest to devise a way to "enter into" the greatwyrm's dream in the most recent attempt to wake him back up.
-- **???
-VY** Barad Ashnef is rebuilt.
-- **???
-VY** Representatives from Kaltrosar do the unthinkable and visit Hastow to meet with the Red Archon in person.

 # The New Campaign Era
-- **798 VY**: Human **Duke Blackshield** is given symbolic power over Arnsworth, ending 445 years of elvish leadership.
 - **???
 AC** Tiberian's family is killed
 - **???
 AC** Tomas' mother is forced to jump off Queen Daera Bridge by Walter Beste Wotera Vrintia